 Not alone in feeling frazzled, Ally hatches a plan with her best friends, Sondra (Patricia Heaton) and Izzy (Andrea Logan White) to treat themselves to an evening of bowling and fine dining in a fancy restaurant, while their husbands take care of the children for a few hours.
 However, a comedy of errors soon ensues after Sean and the other spouses (Alex Kendrick and Robert Amaya) run into a problem.

 When a baby is discovered to be missing, the three mothers are recruited to join the frantic search party.
 With the help of a biker with a heart of gold (Trace Adkins) and an impatient cabbie (David Hunt), the girls put their night out on hold as they join the search for the missing child.

 Co-directed by Jon and Andrew Erwin, Moms’ Night Out is a wholesome PG-rated comedy that’s fun for the whole family.

 At the madcap movie’s happy resolution, sanity and safety are satisfactorily restored.
 The wives are no longer taken for granted, but instead are elevated to the lofty status envisioned by William Ross Wallace when he proclaimed that “the hand that rocks the cradle is the hand that rules the world.”

 Very Good (***).
-Rated R for profanity, sexuality, drug use, and nudity.
+Rated PG for mild action and mature themes.
 Running time: 98 minutes.
-Distributor: Universal Pictures.
+Distributor: Sony Pictures.